-A private and confidential group that can help students who identify as women or non-binary cope with emotions surrounding the trauma of sexual assault
+A private and confidential group supporting and centering the needs of students who identify as women or non-binary cope with emotions surrounding the trauma of sexual assault.

 Typically, this group recruits new members at the beginning of the semester.
 If that time has passed, you can still ask and express interest.